CpeCoder/Multithreading/README.md

 last submission will be graded.

 There are coding resources and working code you may use in the course GitHub repositories.
 You are free to use any of that code in your program if needed.
 You may use no other outside code.

+## Academic Integrity
+This assignment must be 100% your own work.
+No code may be copied from friends, previous students, books, web pages, etc. All code submitted is automatically checked against a database of previous semester’s graded assignments, current student’s code and common web sources.
+By submitting your code on GitHub you are attesting that you have neither given nor received unauthorized assistance on this work.
+Code that is copied from an external source or used as inspiration, excluding the course github, will result in a 0 for the assignment and referral to the Office of Student Conduct.